omarzatarain/extortion/README.md

       "classified_sentences.xlsx": The list of classified messages from datav2 as extortion or non-extortion "confusion_matrix.xlsx": The comparison between the results in classified_sentences and the gold-standard

-#STEPS FOR REPRODUCE THE EXPERIMENTS
+## STEPS FOR REPRODUCE THE EXPERIMENTS

+After installing the dependencies and loading the extortion environment, load the Visual Studio Project and/or run the Python file "ExtortionREVIEW.py"